 Ms. Pardo has developed extensive experience in animal law and animal rights litigation and regulatory counseling, including representation of businesses or entities in the entertainment, agricultural, food production, educational and research spaces whose operations involve animals or animal products or services.
 She has had experience with the Endangered Species Act (ESA), the Animal Welfare Act (AWA), the Marine Mammal Protection Act (MMPA), the National Environmental Policy Act (NEPA) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Ms. Pardo has acted as a member of national counsel teams in major products liability and personal injury cases.
 She has experience in all aspects of civil litigation, including discovery, class actions, motions practice, settlement negotiations, arbitration, trial and appeal.
 Ms. Pardo also has extensive experience in managing large scale electronic discovery.
 In addition to litigation, she frequently advises and counsels her clients on employment and workplace policies and procedures, records and information management, e-discovery, and issues regarding animal rights and federal and state animal welfare laws.
-Ms. Pardo has experience in litigation crisis management and has managed clients’ responses to the media in connection with high profile litigation.

 Areas of Practice

 Business and Tort Litigation